 Here is one of the great questions of the Scriptures.
 The next verse gives the answer:

-For all those things hath mine hand made, and all those things have been, saith the Lord: but to this man will I look, even to him that is poor and of a contrite spirit, and trembleth at my word.
+For all those things My hand has made, and all those things exist,” Says the LORD.
+“But on this one will I look: On him who is poor and of a contrite spirit, and who trembles at My word.
 (Isaiah 66:2)

 The follower of Christ who is poor and of a contrite spirit—he is the house of the Lord; he is the place of God’s rest.